Volk Field showcases full-spectrum combat training exercise

 |0

-This work, Volk Field showcases full-spectrum combat training exercise [Image 7 of 7], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Volk Field showcases full-spectrum combat training exercise, by Vaughn Larson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT